Departmental M.A. and Ph.D. Policies and Procedures

 5.2.2 In order to obtain credit for a course, a student should convert an Incomplete into a passing grade no later than the last day of their next quarter in residence.
 Under no circumstances can an Incomplete be converted into a passing grade after a lapse of two years or more.
 A grade of Incomplete is the result of prior discussion and agreement between student and instructor; it is not an automatic privilege.

 5.2.3 A graduate student should meet the continuous enrollment requirement and maintain continuous active status either by being registered full or part time or by being officially on leave.
-A Department on-leave petition may be obtained from the Academic Counselor, and will be approved or denied by the Department Graduate Program Coordinator and the student's faculty adviser.
+A Department on-leave request form may be obtained from the Academic Counselor, and will be approved or denied by the Department Graduate Program Coordinator and the student's faculty adviser.
 Students looking to be on leave must also submit a request via MyGrad, by the deadline of the first quarter the student is requesting, along with the current fee.
 If the student is an international graduate student, International Student Services will also have to approve the MyGrad request.
 Students may check the progress of their request via MyGrad.
 The time spent on leave is counted in the six years allowed to complete the requirements for a Master’s degree and in the ten years allowed to complete the Ph.D.
 On-leave status for graduate students enrolled in this Department is limited to four academic quarters, i.e., one full academic year.
 Any extension beyond this period must be justified by the student in a written petition to the Graduate Program Coordinator and approved by the student’s academic adviser.
 No student will be allowed on-leave status until they have completed at least three quarters in residence; exceptions may be made upon recommendation by a committee consisting of the student’s academic adviser, the Graduate Program Coordinator, and the Department chair.

 5.3.0 If a graduate student finds a change of registration necessary, the Graduate Program Coordinator should be contacted during the first week of the quarter.
 There is a service charge for a change of registration made after the first week of the quarter.